sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 Please ensure to submit all [required information]({{ "/bugs/#templates" | relative_url}}).

 **SIRIUS Integration:** SIRIUS can be easily integrated into existing workflows and provides interfaces for both manual and fully automated analysis.
+SIRIUS’ powerful [integrations with prominent third-party tools]({{"/integrations/" | relative_url}}) automate data transfer and mapping of identification results.
 If you're looking for help with integrating SIRIUS into your workflow or want to share tips and code snippets, visit our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im).